-Prereq: MATH 219 or 232, PHYS 219, ETRO 305 and 320, all with grade C or better, or consent.
+Pre-requisite: ETRO 305 and MATH 205 both with grade C or better; or consent.
 Studies signal and system classifications, operations on signals, time-domain analysis, impulse response and stability.
 Introduces frequency-domain response using Fourier series, Fourier transform, and Laplace transform; discrete Fourier series and transform; and sampling.
 Develops the analytical tools and techniques needed for the design and analysis of discrete-time and continuous-time linear systems.
 Provides laboratory hands-on applications of concepts and theories.
-4cr., 6hr. lect./lab
+4 cr., 6hr. lect./lab.